This post may include affiliate links. Thank you for your support.

 Table of Contents

 Also known as, my go-to soup for the colder seasons!
-Fact – I make a lot of soups.
-However, this Tuscan bean and bacon soup is so comforting and delicious, my other half requests it (multiple times) every single fall and winter season without fail.
+While I do test and make an absurd amount of soup recipes, this bean and bacon soup is something I make without fail every single fall and winter season.
+And here’s why:

-This white bean soup is light, yet hearty and loaded with tender white beans, smoky bacon, fresh vegetables and aromatic herbs!
+Light, yet hearty this Tuscan beauty is loaded with tender white beans, smoky bacon, fresh vegetables, and aromatic herbs.
 It’s silky, velvety and luscious with a rustic, chunky texture, and a salty, savory, and subtly earthy taste.

-Aside from the cozy, delicious taste, this soup is insanely easy and foolproof to prepare, plus it’s made entirely in just one pot!
-This recipe is made with humble, inexpensive ingredients and comes together in 30 minutes or less!
+Aside from the cozy, delicious taste, this white soup beans recipe is insanely easy and foolproof to prepare; plus it’s made entirely in just one pot!
+This recipe is made with humble, inexpensive ingredients and comes together in 30 minutes or less.
 But, don’t let the fuss-free preparation and easy to find ingredient list fool you!
 This soup will quickly become a permanent addition to your dinner rotation!

 Oh, and did I mention this soup is packed with healthy veggies and protein-rich beans!?
 That means it’s not just good for your soul, it’s good for your waistline too!
 Basically, it’s comfort food done right!